-Feeling short on cash, especially in an emergency, is never a good feeling.
-Fortunately, today it’s easy to get your hands on cash instantly using a $100 loan instant app.
+Feeling short on cash, and thinking “Where can I borrow $100 instantly?”.
+Fortunately, today, it’s easy to get your hands on cash instantly using a $100 loan instant app.

 🏆 Best for Small Dollar Loans

 Chime is a fintech app that acts like a bank.
-If you need fast cash for a $100 loan, you must have a Chime bank account before you can use their SpotMe service.
+If you need fast cash for a $200 loan, you must have a Chime bank account before you can use their SpotMe® service.

 The Chime bank account is called a Spend account.
 It’s a checking account with no minimum balance requirement.
 There also aren’t any fees.